 Setting up a Facebook ad campaign for real estate, or any other industry for that matter is easy.
 You just need to click a few buttons and fill out a few content fields to get started, right?
 But creating a successful real estate Facebook ad campaign takes a lot of time and patience.
 In some cases, you may have to spend a few hundred dollars just on A/B testing.

-This guide will touch upon the Facebook advertising basics, but mainly focus on advanced strategies on how to accelerate lead generation.
-The idea is to maximize your results and minimize ad spend.
-It’s important to learn how you can get results for pennies on the dollar because Facebook ads will continue to get costlier in 2021 and beyond.
+This guide will touch upon the Facebook advertising basics but mainly focus on advanced strategies on how to accelerate lead generation.
+The idea is to maximize your results and minimize ad spending.
+It’s important to learn how you can get results for pennies on the dollar because Facebook ads will continue to get costlier in 2022 and beyond.

 So, let’s get started!

 Before you start running real estate Facebook ads

 As I said, it takes just a few minutes to create a Facebook ad, but a lot of preparations, knowledge, and planning go into creating a good campaign.
 In a recent article, I discussed the four most important elements of a Facebook ad.
 You can check out this article for more details, but let’s discuss these elements in brief.

 Here is what you need before you start creating your ads: